 Once the site is excavated, the new basin must be sealed unless the site is dug into a tight clay formation.
 Most sites require at least compacting existing clay soils, or if clay is not present then we need to augment the soil by importing quality clays or other sealants.
 Compacting a site costs several thousand dollars an acre.
 The cost of importing and applying sealants may range from $4,000 to $16,000 per acre depending on location and soil conditions.
 Installing synthetic pond liners cost even more than our estimated range.
 Installing a synthetic pond liner and protective underlayment runs in the range of $45,000 per acre.
 As a rule of thumb, most backyard garden or fish ponds cost around one-dollar per square foot of pond liner surface area.
 This includes the synthetic liner and a protective underlayment.
 That is if a person does not use clay or keeps the pond a couple of feet deep where silt can actually seal a small pond because there is little head pressure in those shallow depths.
 An important consideration for the cost of building a lake or pond with a plastic liner is if any habitat is placed over the liner, it will cost more due to the extra care that slows excavation because the plastic is very fragile compared to clay.

 Keep in mind these are a very basic examples.
 There are a number of technical issues that contribute to site selection.
-This is why we offer pond and lake property evaluation services along with design, construction and restoration services.
+This is why we offer pond and lake property evaluation services along with design, construction inspection and restoration services.
 These examples do not include the detail work that make our ponds, lakes and streams so valuable.
 They are simply estimates anyone would use for a basic body of water.
 Most of our projects include very scenic shorelines and recirculated streams along with the lake or pond.
 Clear water is very attractive, but the addition of a wildflower meadow and a spring creek elevate the financial and emotional value of a project to a higher level.